Rouz1130/SeafoodCod/README.md

 #### By _** Rouz Majlessi / Dec 2nd, 2016**_

 ## Specs
- * The site should be accessible to anonymous users, and to admins from the Son of Cod marketing team.
+ * The site should be accessible to anonymous users, and to admins from the SeafoodCod marketing team.
  * As an admin, user should be able to register new admins who will have equal access to the admin features on the site.
  * Landing page/Marketing page